Konto343/arch-setup/README.md

 This setup is supposed to be:
 - Fast & Minimalist
+- Cool

 ## Usage:
-Copy the Repo, and run the "install_setup.sh" script, and copy over the "home" folder to your home directory.
+Copy the Repo, and run the "install_setup.sh" script, and finally copy over the "home" folder to your home directory.

 ## In this setup: